brilliantFire/brilliantFire.github.io/_posts/2018-05-21-EDA-gene-expression-data-part-1-multidimensional-scaling.md

 ##### *SANITY CHECK*
 It would not be good if we incorrectly matched the gene expression profiles in `raw_read_counts` with the dementia statuses in `act_demented`.
 We need to check that the columns in the count matrix match the rows in the new `sample_info` dataframe we just made.
 As mentioned, in the last blog post, we used `data_files` to load the raw counts from each sample into a dataframe by looping through the links in one of its columns.
 We pulled out the `rnaseq_profile_id` from each entry in that table to be the column name in `raw_read_counts`.
 Since we did not sort anything, they should both be in the same order (only one's a horizontal vector and the other a vertical one); but before we pull `act_demented` out of `sample_info` to use in the analysis, I want to double check the order.

 To do that, we'll take advantage of the fact that `rnaseq_profile_id` is a unique 9 digit number for each sample.
-We'll add a column to `sample_info` that consists of the column names from the count matrix, `raw_read_counts` (originally derived from the variable `rnaseq_profile_id`).
+We'll add a column to `sample_info` that consists of the column names from the count matrix (originally derived from the variable `rnaseq_profile_id`).
 We can subtract the `rnaseq_profile_id` column from `sample_info` from the column names and put that result in a new column, `order_check`.
-If the values in the columns match, the result should be zero.
-We can count the number of zeros and it should equal the number of samples we have (377) if everything's in the right order.
+If the values in the columns match, the result should be zero for that sample.
+We can count the number of zeros in the `order_check` column and it should equal the number of samples we have (377) if everything's in the right order.

 ```R